Skip to main content

 Key Facts

-3. Radars are designed by DRDO’s Electronics & Radar Development Establishment (ERDE) under the ‘Buy’ procurement category.
+3. Two indigenous Mountain Radar systems, designed by DRDO's Electronics & Radar Development Establishment (ERDE), will be supplied to the Indian Air Force.

-4. The procurement aligns with Aatmanirbhar Bharat and Make‑in‑India initiatives to cut reliance on foreign radar systems.
+5. The project aligns with the Make‑in‑India and Aatmanirbhar Bharat initiatives to reduce dependence on foreign radar systems.

 Background & Context